 Deploying MCollective with Choria is broken into the following main steps that the menu on the left guides you through:

-- Decide your desired Choria Broker middleware topology and deploy it
+- Decide on your desired Choria Broker middleware topology and deploy it

 - If required configure DNS records or manual host locations